Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Discussion

 \section{Discussion}

 We introduced \textsc{MAYA}, a sequential imitation-learning model that forecasts individual bee trajectories across heterogeneous cognitive strategies.
-Across datasets and weather conditions, a memory window of $(\tau=7)$ consistently yielded the best fit; this choice is corroborated by complementary experiments and corresponds roughly to 15–30 minutes in our protocol ($\approx$ seven trials, depending on the bee).
+Across datasets and weather conditions, a memory window of $(\tau=7)$ represents a reasonable trade-off with weather-driven variability while maintaining robust predictive performance.
+It corresponds to 15–30 minutes in our protocol ($\approx$ 7 trials, depending on the bee).
 Among variants, \textsc{MAYA}-Wass achieved the strongest overall performance, while \textsc{MAYA}-KL and \textsc{MAYA}-DTW remained competitive.
 Beyond accuracy, \textsc{MAYA} provides interpretable, per-trial explanations of choice, enables the generation of “artificial bees,” and supports forward simulation for ecological what-if scenarios.
+We consider standard MAB strategies commonly used in reinforcement learning and biological modeling, although any biologically-inspired policy (e.g., win-stay/lose-shift) could be incorporated into the framework.
 These results position \textsc{MAYA} as a viable alternative to IRL baselines and traditional statistical models.
-Future work will deploy \textsc{MAYA} in large-scale ecological simulations to assess its predictive value for ecological management decisions.
+Future work will deploy \textsc{MAYA} in large-scale ecological simulations to assess its predictive value for management decisions involving other pollinator species.